 The Kilbracken clones, however, aren't the only thing that the story doesn't explain.
-One of the most crucial elements of 'The Invisible Enemy' is that Leela is immune from the effects of the Swarm, marking her out as a 'reject' which the Nucleus wants destroyed.
-Initial scans reveal immunity no factor in Leela, with suggestions that her resistance might be psychological, or, less kindly, as a result of her level of intellect.
-However. fast forward to Part Four, and it turns out there is an antibody in Leela after all.
+One of the most crucial elements of 'The Invisible Enemy' is that Leela is immune from the effects of the Swarm, marking her out as a 'reject' which the Nuafter all.
 It's symptomatic of just how many plates the final part is trying to balance that this all gets a bit lost amid the explosive conclusion (which Leela also anticipates), but an interesting explanation does raise itself.
 Leela's instincts are dialled to 11 in this story, almost to the point of being psychic, and given this is in her past, it might be that by the time of 'The Face of Evil', humans have developed an instinct to the presence of the Swarm, as well as a way to resist it.

 Speaking of companions, any discussion of 'The Invisible Enemy' wouldn't be complete without mentioning the debut of one of the Doctor's most faithful companions - K9.
 While the robotic pooch might be silent at first, John Leeson soon provides the spark of life which has made the character a perennial favourite.
-While K9 hasn't quite developed the personality that later stories would provide yet, spending a great deal of time fighting or filling in for the Doctor, the amount of money spent on the prop ensures that it's instantly recognisable and sticks in the memory.
+While K9 hasn't quite developed the personality that later stories would provide yet, spending a great deal of time fighting or filling in for the Doctor, the amount of money cleus wants destroved.
+Initial scans reveal immunity no factor in Leela, suggeswith tions that her resistance might be psychological, or, less kindly, as a result of her level of intellect.
+However. fast forward to Part Four, and turns it out there is an antibody in Leela spent on the prop ensures that it's instantly recognisable and sticks in the memory.
 This must have helped Graham Williams decide to make K9 a part of the TARDIS team in a scene which is tagged on but perfectly serviceable.

-K9's creator, Professor Marius, also deserves a mention.
-Played by Frederick Jaeger, who had previously appeared in 'The Savages' and 'Planet of Evil', the irrepressible academic is much more than a side character.
-While Tom Baker is busy lying on a table, Marius takes on the role of the Doctor for the story, and is in many ways much more likeable than the Fourth Doctor 'The Invisible Enemy' gives us.
+K9's creator.
+Professor Marius, also deserves a mention.
+Plaved by Frederick Jaeger, who had previously appeared in 'The Savages' and 'Planet of Evil', the irrepressible academic is much more than a side character.
+While Tom Baker is busy lying on a table.
+Marius takes on the role of the Doctor for the story, and is in many ways much more likeable than the Fourth Doctor 'The Invisible Enemy' gives us.
 The scenes where the 'official' Doctor and his surrogate are electric, and given that Baker and Martin previously wrote 'The Three Doctors', it's no surprise that conversations between the two characters are a lot of fun.
 While Professor Marius is certainly the friendlier face of the Doctor in this story, that's no slight on Tom Baker, who manages to do a good job differentiating between his regular performance, his infected self, and being controlled by the Nucleus.